Quito, Ecuador - Things to Do in Quito

 Top Things to Do in Quito

-Ride South America's second-highest aerial lift system up the slopes of Pichincha volcano to an elevation of 4,050 meters for breathtaking panoramic views of Quito and the surrounding Andes mountains.
-At the top, you can hike to the Rucu Pichincha summit, visit the amusement park, or simply enjoy the spectacular vistas while acclimatizing to the altitude.
+Ascend to 4,100 meters above sea level on South America's highest cable car for breathtaking panoramic views of Quito and the surrounding Andes mountains.
+At the top, you can hike trails, visit the adventure park, or simply enjoy the spectacular vistas while acclimatizing to the altitude.

-Booking Tip: Tickets cost around $8.50 for adults and can be purchased on-site or online.
-Go early morning or late afternoon for clearest views and bring warm clothing as temperatures drop significantly at altitude.
-Allow 2-3 hours for the full experience.
+Booking Tip: Tickets cost around $8.50 and can be purchased on-site or online.
+Visit on clear mornings (8-10 AM) for best visibility.
+Bring warm clothes as temperatures drop significantly at the summit.
+Allow 3-4 hours for the full experience.

 Getting There